nalanj/result/README.md

 asyncChain.map<U>(fn: (t: T) => U): AsyncResultChain<U, E>;
 ```

+`map` converts one type of `OK` value into another.
+If the current result in
+the chain is `OK`, calls `fn` with the current result value as an argument.
+Otherwise, passes the current result along the chain.

 ### chain.mapAsync

 ```typescript
 chain.mapAsync<U>(fn: (t: T) => Promise<U>): AsyncResultChain<U, E>;
 asyncChain.mapAsync<U>(fn: (t: T) => Promise<U>): AsyncResultChain<U, E>;
 ```

+`mapAsync` converts one type of `OK` value into another, just like `map`, but
+allows the conversion function to be async.
+If the current result in the chain
+is `OK`, calls the given async `fn` with the current result value as an argument.
+Otherwise, passes the current result along the chain.

 ### chain.mapErr